 - Pour batter into prepared pan.

 - Bake at 350° for 45 minutes or until a wooden pick inserted in center comes out clean.

 - Cool pan on a wire rack 10 minutes.
 Remove cake from pan; cool on rack.

-- Add 1 tablespoon buttermilk and 1 tablespoon juice, stirring with a whisk until combined.
+- To prepare glaze, place powdered sugar in a small bowl; add 1 tablespoon buttermilk and 1 tablespoon juice, stirring with a whisk until combined.